Kenya-Rae/mani-and-me/README.md

 ### Project Goals

 This project's goal is to build a full-stack site that allows your users to browse and find products.
 As well as place orders and pay on the site.
-I would like to make this the base of the site that I will be gifting to a relative that has recently started up a small business.
+I would like to make this the base of the site that I will be gifting to a relative who has recently started up a small business.

 #### User Goals: